quicbit-js/qb-standard/doc/styles-changed-or-removed.md

       }
   ```

+  Why not enforced?
 Some high-performance code is clearer with label use.
 Inappropriate
   use is a judgement call.

 ### Do not use multiple spaces except for indentation